ClosedNetwork/closed-network-resources/README.md

-# Closed Network — Resources
+# Closed Network — Flock Resources

 Open-source briefing packets, FOIA templates, and citizen-action toolkits from the **Closed Network Privacy Podcast** — the show for people who'd like to keep some.